Cycling Japan Kyoto to the Coast7 Days & 6 Nights

 If you are travelling with friends or family but prefer single rooms this is possible subject to availability and a supplementary payment.
 Unfortunately, this tour is not available to solo cyclists.

-All breakfasts and 3 dinners are included.
-Typically, most hotel breakfasts offer Japanese and European style breakfasts and usually consist of fresh fruits, juices, breads, eggs, rice, tofu and miso soup.
+All breakfasts and 2 dinners are included.
+Typically, most hotel breakfasts offer Japanese and European style breakfasts and usually consist of fresh fruits, juices, bread, eggs, rice, tofu and miso soup.
 There is always a plentiful supply of tea and coffee.

 Included dinners are traditional to the region and are made with local, seasonal produce.
 Typical dishes usually comprise of tofu, vegetables, miso soup, fish, meats and pickled vegetables.
 During your stay at the temple lodge, the temple only serves vegetarian food.

-Lunches and 3 dinners are not included are not included, To help you choose, there are plenty of suggestions of where to dine in your navigation app, including help with translations!
+Lunches and 4 dinners are not included.
+To help you choose, there are plenty of suggestions of where to dine in your navigation app, including help with translations!

 Should you have any special dietary requirements please let us know.
 We try to accommodate all requirements where possible.